jupyterhub/nbgitpuller/README.md

 - **subPath** is the path of the directory / notebook inside the repo to launch after cloning.
   This parameter is optional, and defaults to opening the base directory of the linked Git repository.
 - **app** is the branch name to use when cloning from the repository.
   This parameter is optional and defaults to either the environment variable `NBGITPULLER_APP`'s value or `notebook` if it is undefined.
 The allowed values are `lab` and `notebook`, the value will determine in what application view you end up in.
+- **urlPath** will if specified override `app` and `subPath` and redirect blindly to the specified path.

 # Local development